Refresh Button Widget not triggering DB Query Reader refresh in KNIME Hub Data App

 Hi @lca50666,

-After deploying the Data App on the Hub, you can use the Execution history (like in your screenshot) to debug this:
+After deploying the Data App on the Hub, you can use the Execution history (as in below screenshot) to debug this:

 Also, from your screenshot, it looks like node 20 writes to the DB.
 To confirm: do you have a DB Reader/DB Query Reader downstream of that (within the component) that re-reads the newly inserted data?